alec-borman/High-Performance-Chat-Interface-for-LM-Studio/README.md

 Builds a user-friendly Gradio UI featuring:

+- If `share=True`, Gradio deploys a publicly accessible link for 72 hours.
 - Text input for messages.
 - File upload for supplemental context.
 - Model selection and parameter controls.